Analysis of the Entanglement with Centers

-Since the holographic results imply that for conformal field theory dual to gravity theory, the universal terms should follow from minimal surface of bulk gravity theory and hence do not depend on the centers in the strong coupling limit.
+Because the holographic results provide a conjecture for that a strongly coupled conformal field theory is dual to a weakly coupled AdS gravity theory, the universal term follows from the minimal surface of bulk gravity theory.
+The minimum surface seems not to have a choice of center operators.
+Hence the universal term of entanglement entropy should not depend on the choice of centers in the strong coupling limit.
+The proof from a combination of the holography and operator languages was still unknown so far.

-The entanglement entropy in the infinitely strong coupling limit in the lattice $SU(N)$ Yang-Mills gauge theory is zero from the strong coupling expansion.
-This result is interesting and we may ask whether in general the entanglement in a local lattice theory (of finite lattice spacing) at infinitely strong coupling constant vanishes.
-For such a theory, infinitely strong coupling constant implies that all terms on different sites decouple and hence the entanglement entropy should vanish.
-If this conjecture is correct, we need to consider topological field theory because the non-topological part of entanglement entropy vanishes.

-It would also be interesting to study the affect of centers for the universal terms in conformal field theory.
-Because conformal field theory allows us to relate black hole entropy and entanglement entropy via a conformal mapping, we can compute the partition function on a sphere to obtain universal terms of the entanglement entropy.
-The computation of the partition function on a sphere in conformal field theories does not consider boundary conditions so we expect that the universal terms of the entanglement entropy in conformal field theories are insensitive to a choice of centers.

-There are still not enough principles to construct quantum gravity.
-Nevertheless it would be interesting to know what properties or symmetries in quantum gravity allow us to understand unambiguously from entanglement.
-We believe that these can be studied from practical computation and our paper could be a starting point to understand the entanglement for more difficult field theories.